Following along in MyCase is recommended as you read the article.

 How do I start a chat with my colleagues?

 When adding a new channel, you will be prompted to create a name for the channel and add a description for the Channel's topic.
-Once a channel is created, click the Add icon (+) in the upper right hand corner of the relevant channel to add users.
+Once a channel is created, click the Add icon (+) in the upper-right corner of the channel to add users.

 When adding a new direct message, you will be asked to select one or more individuals to include in the conversation.
 Then, select "Go" to start the conversation.